An assortment of different faces

 People have different dietary needs depending on their allergies, intolerances, digestion patterns, faith, personal beliefs, addiction history, goals, and preferences.

-It’s important to stay aware of your team members' dietary needs and leading practices around dietary inclusion, especially as you cater food and beverages.
-Workplaces should leave voluntary space for teammates to share any important dietary needs in applications, their Human Resources (HR) profiles, and event registrations.
+It’s essential to be aware of your team members' dietary needs and leading practices around dietary inclusion, primarily as you cater food and beverages.
+It’s a good idea to leave voluntary space for team members to share any important dietary needs in applications, their Human Resources (HR) profiles, and event registrations.

 As a baseline, organizations want to create menus or choose venues that have options or accommodations for vegetarian, vegan, gluten-free, dairy-free, kosher, and/or halal diets in addition to being mindful of common food allergies (e.g. peanuts, tree nuts, soy, shellfish, eggs, etc.) and cross-contamination.

-Depending on the time of year and someone’s faith, teammates may practice fasting (such as Muslims during Ramadan or Catholics during Lent).
-Teammates can factor in people’s fasting schedules when they schedule meetings or other important company activities.
+Depending on the time of year and someone’s faith, team members may practice fasting (e.g. Muslims during Ramadan or Catholics during Lent).
+Team members can factor in people’s fasting schedules when they schedule meetings or other important company activities.
 This ensures those fasting have enough energy to participate.

-Certain people struggle with different forms of disordered eating, and it is important for colleagues not to put pressure or excessive emphasis on how much or what someone is eating.
+Certain people struggle with different forms of disordered eating, and it is essential for colleagues not to put pressure or excessive emphasis on how much or what someone is eating.
 Other people struggle with addiction relating to alcohol.
-It is important to communicate that any pressure around drinking is unacceptable.
-All organization events must have non-alcoholic beverage options, such as "mocktails," sodas, juices, water, and specialty drinks.
-It can be a great act of solidarity and support at workplace conferences to arrange private space and a facilitator for a “12-Step” Program meeting.
+It is essential to communicate that any pressure around drinking is unacceptable.
+All organization events must have non-alcoholic beverage options, such as “mocktails,” sodas, juices, water, and specialty drinks and it can be a significant act of solidarity to offer a “12-Step” Program to team members.

 Personality and Thought Style

 Personality and thought style refers to a person’s unique way of thinking, feeling, and behaving that combine to give others a sense of their distinctive character.
 Personality and thought style may involve patterns in people’s moods, attitudes, or opinions.
 People often adjust how they present themselves based on the setting.
 For example, some people act differently at work than at home.
-Diversity in personalities and thought styles should always be encouraged on teams.
+Encouraging diversity in personalities and thought styles enhances team dynamics and innovation.
 However, thoughts and behaviours rooted in prejudice or bigotry are never acceptable.

 Bringing various personalities and thinking styles into a workplace can create stress and unproductive conflict when approached incorrectly.
-On the other hand, it can catalyze creativity, better decision-making, and constructive dialogue when approached correctly.
-To avoid the negatives, organizations need to stop hiring for culture fit, which is often a way to defend the organization from any real change or transformation.
-Instead, organizations should hire for culture add to pursue personalities that challenge dominant ideas and thoughts.
+At the same time, it can catalyze creativity, better decision-making, and constructive dialogue when approached correctly.
+To avoid the negatives, organizations may want to reconsider hiring for “culture fit.”
+This often acts as a way to shield the organization from any real change or transformation.
+Instead, organizations can benefit from hiring for “culture add” by pursuing personalities that challenge dominant ideas and thoughts.

 Culture Fit

-Culture fit can be described as evaluating someone based on how well they conform and adapt to the values and behaviours of an organization.
+Evaluating someone for “culture fit” means evaluating a person based on how well they conform and adapt to the values and behaviours of an organization.
 Culture fit often introduces bias into processes (particularly hiring) where teams are more likely to favour people similar to them and penalize those who don’t conform.

 Culture Add

-Culture add seeks out candidates who align with a company’s core values but recognizes that new perspectives, backgrounds, and work styles help an organization grow.
+Evaluating someone for “culture add” means evaluating a person to decipher if they align with a company’s core values while appreciating the new perspectives, backgrounds, and work styles that can help an organization grow.
 Culture add asks us not to always search for hires with the same work experiences, degrees, personalities, and demographic backgrounds as everyone else on the team.
 Rather, it asks us to search for adaptable, curious candidates who bring fresh insights.

 Personality Tests

-Personality tests are prevalent in the workplace and are supposed to give added texture to how someone works, leads, and interacts with others.
-Using such tests can help organizations understand candidates' strengths, weaknesses, and gaps.
-In turn, this can build a company culture that supports extroverts, introverts, and everyone in between.
+Personality tests are prevalent in the workplace and give added texture to how someone works, leads, and interacts with others.
+Such tests can help organizations understand candidates' strengths, weaknesses, and gaps.
+This can build a company culture that supports extroverts, introverts, and everyone in between.
 However, it’s important to understand that personality tests can be problematic.
 They can provide a distorted image of a person when they over-emphasize some aspects and under-emphasize or omit others.
-Personality tests should not be part of the recruitment or hiring process as they are biased against marginalized groups.
+Steer away from using personality tests in the recruitment or hiring process as they are biased against marginalized groups.
 They may be helpful in other cases, such as team bonding or building exercises.
 However, they must be prefaced with an explicit and stated caveat that they are neither definitive nor comprehensive.

 Diversity of Thought

-While organizations are quick to boast about their team’s “diversity of thought,” it should not be the only metric by which your team measures diversity or something to hide behind.
-Organizations should always ask who is missing or hidden at the office and why.
-Organizations should consider how bias against some aspects of people’s personalities or thought styles might be functioning as barriers to opportunities.
+While organizations may take pride in their team's "diversity of thought," it's important not to use this as the sole metric for measuring diversity or as a shield against addressing other forms of diversity.
+It’s leading practice for organizations to routinely ask who is missing or hidden at the office and why.
+Organizations may want to consider how bias against some aspects of people’s personalities or thought styles might hinder opportunities.

 Pet To Threat